GandhiMohit4/us-mobile/README.md

 ##  Results

-Few Screnshots of the project are attached as pdf (results-screenshots.pdf) and github action logs as github-action.log
+Few Screnshots of the project are attached as pdf (results-screenshots.pdf) and github action logs as Continous-integration.pdf

 ---